sofroniewn/electron-johnny-five-examples/README.md

 If you are new to johnny-five, you might first want to check out this great [nodeschool](http://nodeschool.io/) [workshop on nodebots](https://github.com/tableflip/nodebot-workshop).
 If you are new to electron you might first want to check out this great [tutorial on making an electron app](https://medium.com/developers-writing/building-a-desktop-application-with-electron-204203eeb658).

 Each example is [npm](https://www.npmjs.com/) installable and comes with its own README.md.
-To get started checkout the first one [1-led](https://github.com/sofroniewn/electron-johnny-five-examples/tree/master/1-led).
+To get started, checkout the first one [1-led](https://github.com/sofroniewn/electron-johnny-five-examples/tree/master/1-led)!

 ---